Solomon-77/opti-face/README.md

-# Parti-Face [PROVISIONAL]
+# Opti-Face [PROVISIONAL]

-Parti-Face, short for "Partial Face," is a hybrid machine learning model designed to enhance face detection, particularly for occluded faces.
-By integrating the RetinaFace architecture with Generative Adversarial Networks (GANs) and other techniques, this project aims to push the boundaries of existing benchmarks in face detection.
+Opti-Face, short for "Optimal Face," is a hybrid machine learning model designed to enhance face recognition, even on low hardware configurations.
+This project integrates the ULFG architecture for face detection, along with advanced upscaling techniques and recognition algorithms.
+By leveraging these components, OptiFace aims to achieve robust face recognition capabilities under various conditions.

 ## Installation